 2. Viral stocks may be sensitive to freeze thaw cycles.

-Depending on the researcher and the type of virus, there have been varied reports of titer loses from 5% to 50% per freeze thaw cycle (Krajden et al., 1999; Ugai et al., 2002).
+Depending on the researcher and the type of virus, there have been varied reports of titer losses from 5% to 50% per freeze thaw cycle (Krajden et al., 1999; Ugai et al., 2002).
 If the virus will be used in a couple of days, some researchers prefer to store freshly harvested virus at 4 °C instead of storing it briefly at -80 °C. If troubleshooting, the safest option may be to avoid freezing altogether, and instead to use the virus immediately upon harvesting.
-Interestingly, freeze thawing host cells immediately prior to their transduction has been shown to increase AAV transduction efficiency by approximately 15-fold (Chen et al., 2006).
+Interestingly, freeze-thawing host cells immediately prior to their transduction has been shown to increase AAV transduction efficiency by approximately 15-fold (Chen et al., 2006).